Skip to content

 United States

-Israeli Defence Minister Israel Katz ordered 'accelerated demolition of Lebanese houses in the border villages' following what he explicitly called the 'Beit Hanoun and Rafah models in Gaza' 1.
+Israeli Defence Minister Katz ordered 'accelerated demolition of Lebanese houses in the border villages' following the 'Beit Hanoun and Rafah models in Gaza.'
 He stated that 'hundreds of thousands of Shiite residents of southern Lebanon will not return to their homes south of the Litani area.'
-Displacement orders issued on 12 March pushed civilians north of the Zahrani River15 kilometres north of the Litani, 40 kilometres from the Israeli border.
+Displacement orders issued on 12 March pushed residents north of the Zahrani River — 15 km north of the Litani, 40 km from the border.

 An independent Iranian human rights group documents at least 1,407 civilian deaths — calling it 'an absolute minimum' — while Iran's own health ministry arrives at a near-identical count of child fatalities.